traveltoasiaandback.com

 Travel Vietnam

-In the last twenty years the number of international tourists arriving in Vietnam has increased dramatically.
-In 2015 nearly eight million people visited this fascinating country.
-In addition to being one of the least expensive countries in Southeast Asia to visit; the people of Vietnam are friendly and welcoming, the food is delicious and there is plenty to do and see in this country of nearly ninety two million inhabitants.
+In the last thirty years, the number of international tourists in Vietnam has increased dramatically.
+In 2024, nearly 17.6 million people visited this fascinating country.
+In addition to being one of the least expensive countries in Southeast Asia, the people of Vietnam are friendly and welcoming, the food is delicious, and there is plenty to do and see in this country of nearly 102 million.
 A single journey through Vietnam can include, touring UNESCO World Heritage sites in Hue, lying on powder-white sand beaches in Danang, SCUBA diving in Nha Trang, trekking to a remote minority village in Sapa or luxury shopping in Ho Chi Minh City.

 Travel to Vietnam